|

 allow strangers to approach you too closely.
 Pickpockets

-If you stop to help them pick up dropped coins (a typical scam),
+person.
+If you stop to help them pick up dropped coins (a typical

-you may end up with your pockets picked for your efforts.
+scam), you may end up with your pockets picked for your efforts.
+Don't

-staff at your hotel where to go and where to avoid going.
+the staff at your hotel where to go and where to avoid going.
+There

 is safety in numbers.